Getting to Edinburgh

 We touched down into Edinburgh, Scotland at 10 am, after a 6:30 am flight from Iceland.
-Arriving in Scotland was seamless, and once we passed through customs, we followed the exit signs to the tram, found a kiosk to buy tickets, and boarded the waiting tram to take us into the city.
+Arriving in Scotland was seamless, and once we passed through customs, we followed the exit signs to the tram.
+At a kiosk we bought tickets, and boarded the waiting tram to take us into the city.

 It was a sleek, smooth, 30 minute ride into downtown Edinburgh.
 I was impressed with the digital signs inside and outside of the tram, making it incredibly easy for tourists to navigate.
 Many of the buildings were 4 and 5 stories tall, and as I was observing this, it struck my 9 year old as well, and he asked, “Why are all the buildings the same brown color?”

-As we continued into the city, we spotted the Edinburgh Castle, which was hard to miss, as it sat perched high on a dormant volcano in the city center.
+As we continued into the city, we spotted the Edinburgh Castle, which was hard to miss.
+Perched high on a dormant volcano in the city center, it looked down on us.
 No doubt it had the most sweeping view of the city, and it was a strange and wondrous site.

 We arrived to our hotel 3 hours early, very exhausted, and hoping that we could stow our luggage while we grabbed some lunch.
 Instead, the receptionist announced, “You’re in luck.
 Your room is ready.”
-We settled into our spacious, two bedroom apartment, and I took a two hour nap, much welcomed after only three hours of sleep the previous night in our whirlwind tour of Iceland.
+We settled into our spacious, two bedroom apartment.
+Reviving ourself with a two hour nap was much needed, after only three hours of sleep the previous night in our whirlwind tour of Iceland.
 We went out for lunch, came back to the apartment, unpacked, and got settled in for our busy week.

 The following day, we set out to explore Edinburgh.
 As we began walking, we realized that it would take some getting used to when crossing the streets.
 Normally we look left to right, but since they drive on the opposite side of the road in the UK, we kept looking the wrong direction and second guessing ourselves.
 We decided it was just best to cross strictly at the cross walks, which seemed to take forever to turn green.